pzembrod/cc64/Usage.md

 There are 3 main binaries:

-- `cc64v05` - the standalone compiler
+- `cc64` - the standalone compiler
-- `peddiv03` - the standalone editor
+- `peddi` - the standalone editor
-- `cc64v05pe` - compiler and editor combined
+- `cc64pe` - compiler and editor combined

 ## Shell